 In support of its Equal Employment Opportunity/Affirmative Action program, it is the policy of The University of Texas at Austin to maintain an educational environment free from sexual harassment and intimidation.
-Although the Practicum Office evaluates and monitors agencies on a continual basis, preventative steps should be taken to ensure that sexual harassment does not become part of the student's Practicum experience; or, if it should occur, that the student has sufficient information to be able to deal effectively with it.
+Although the Practicum Office evaluates and monitors agencies on a continual basis, preventative steps should be taken to ensure that sexual harassment does not become part of the student's Practicum experience; or, if it should occur, that the student have sufficient information to be able to deal effectively with it.

-The Equal Employment Opportunity Commission has defined sexual harassment as follows:
+Sexual harassment has been defined by the Equal Employment Opportunity Commission as follows: